hexonaut/haxe-concurrency/README.md

 ======

 * neko.net.MultiThreadedServer - A fully concurrent server which is similar to neko.net.ThreadServer, except the application logic is concurrent as well.
 * sys.db.PooledConnection -  A thread-safe abstraction layer for accessing databases.
 Connections are pooled and automatically restarted when a failure occurs.
-Requests made during a failure will be automagically retried.

 PooledConnection Usage
 ----------------------